peterhoward42/qt-layout-gen/docs/reference_manual-2.md

     label       QLabel(Press \u23ce when done.)

+> Qt does not support rich text (and thus the in-line html4 markup) for
+> QPushButton and QToolButton, so if you want to alter the size, and font etc.
+> for symbols used on buttons, you have to use setStyleSheet() manually.

 Some Unicode symbols have *code-points* above 0xFFFF, and you can encode these again, just like in python source code.
 Note the upper case U and 8 instead of 4 ascii characters following.
 This example is a hamburger symbol.
 (Not the 3-bar